Is Open Shelving Right for Your Kitchen?

 In the new pantry of a Portland farmhouse kitchen, wooden brackets support shelves laden with serving pieces, cookbooks, and decorative items.

 The shelves themselves can add architectural interest.
-Wood, glass, stone, and even exposed‑edge plywood each bring a distinct look and feel.
+Wood, glass, stone, and even exposed-edge plywood each bring a distinct look and feel.
 Shelf thickness, edge profiles, and proportions all contribute to the design.
+In our Portland woodshop, we build custom shelving tailored to each project—whether that’s rustic reclaimed fir for a 1920s bungalow or sleek walnut for a mid-century modern home.
+Our kitchen remodel page has more on how we approach custom cabinetry and shelving.

 Brackets offer another layer of expression.
 Ornate brass brackets can lean traditional or Victorian, while rugged iron supports feel rustic and grounded.
 For a more contemporary look, floating shelves with concealed supports create clean, uninterrupted lines.